stashed/stash/docs/guides/platforms/eks.md

 ---
-title: AKS | Stash
+title: EKS | Stash
-description: Using Stash in Azure Kubernetes Service
+description: Using Stash in Amazon EKS
 menu:
   product_stash_0.7.0:
-    identifier: platforms-aks
+    identifier: platforms-eks
-    name: AKS
+    name: EKS
     parent: platforms
-    weight: 20
+    weight: 30
 product_name: stash
 menu_name: product_stash_0.7.0
 ---

 > New to Stash?
 Please start [here](/docs/concepts/README.md).

-# Using Stash with Azure Kubernetes Service (AKS)
+# Using Stash with Amazon EKS

-This tutorial will show you how to use Stash to **backup** and **restore** a volume in [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
-Here, we are going to backup the `/source/data` folder of a busybox pod into  [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
+This tutorial will show you how to use Stash to **backup** and **restore** a volume in [Amazon Elastic Container Service for Kubernetes (EKS)](https://aws.amazon.com/eks/).
+Here, we are going to backup the `/source/data` folder of a busybox pod into  [AWS S3 bucket](https://aws.amazon.com/s3/).
 Then, we will show how to recover this data into a `PersistentVolumeClaim(PVC)`.
 We will also re-deploy deployment using this recovered volume.

 ## Before You Begin

-At first, you need to have a AKS cluster.
-If you don't already have a cluster, create one from [here](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+At first, you need to have a EKS cluster.
+If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
+You can use [eksctl](https://github.com/weaveworks/eksctl) command line tool to create EKS cluster easily.
 Now, install Stash in your cluster following the steps [here](/docs/setup/install.md).

-Then, you will need to have a [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) to store the backup snapshots.
+Then, you will need to have a [AWS S3 Bucket](https://aws.amazon.com/s3/) to store the backup snapshots.

 You should have understanding the following Stash concepts: